mdsauce/nethelp/README.md

 ### Usage
 ```
+Usage:
   nethelp [flags]

 Flags:
-      --config string   config file path (default is $HOME/.nethelp.yaml)
   -h, --help           help for nethelp
       --http           run HTTP tests.
 Default is to run all tests.
       --log            enables logging to the file specified by the --out flag.
-  -l, --lucky           feeling lucky?
-Disable the proxy check at startup and find out if it works during runtime.
+  -l, --lucky          disable the proxy check at startup and instead test the proxy during execution.
   -o, --out string     optional output file for logging.
 Defaults to timestamp file in the current dir.
-Only use if you want a custom log name. (default "20190203234732")
+Only use if you want a custom log name. (default "20190204170837")
   -p, --proxy string   upstream proxy for nethelp to use.
 Enter like -p protocol://username:password@host:port
       --tcp            run TCP tests.
-Default is to run all tests.
+Default is to only run HTTP tests.
+  -v, --verbose        print all logging levels
 ```

 ### Output